 We do not use any targeting or advertising cookies on our site.
 However, if we embed content stored on a third party server, e.g. a YouTube video showing a club activity, the third party server may use such cookies.

 These are the different categories of cookie, and what they are used for.

 Strictly necessary cookies – These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.

-Performance cookies – These cookies collect information about how visitors use a website, for instance which pages visitors go to most often, and if they get error messages from web pages.
-These cookies do not collect information that identifies a visitor.
-All the information these cookies collect is aggregated and therefore anonymous.
-This information is only used to improve content and how a website works.
+Performance cookies – These cookies collect information about how visitors use the website, for instance which pages visitors go to most often, and if they get error messages from web pages.
+This information is anonymous and does not identify a visitor; it is only used to improve content and how the website works.

 Analytics cookies – These cookies are used to count site visitors and to find out which pages are most visited.
 The information is anonymous and does not identify a visitor; it is used to determine how effective the site is and what viewers most want from it.

 Functionality cookies – These cookies allow the website to remember choices you make such as your user name, and whether you are logged in.